 ✓ Replace your bulbs with eco-friendly alternatives and you could save £3 per bulb, per year.
 This might not seem like much but when you add it up throughout your entire premises, it can make a real difference

 Alternative options that will lower your commercial kitchens energy costs

 There are other ways that you can save money on your business energy that don’t require quite so much effort.
 Often businesses can reduce their expenditure by up to 36% by simply reviewing their business energy contracts.

 1.2 million UK business are estimated to be overpaying suppliers, some by up to 80%.
 This has resulted in energy suppliers accumulating excess profits of approximately £500m.
 This could be due to something as simple as going out of contract and being rolled onto a standard or higher tariff without being notified.

-At Exchange Utility, we’re working to combat unnecessarily high energy costs for businesses in every sector, including Restaurants, Bars & Coffee Shops, by providing a free business energy comparison service.
-To claim this free service for your business, grab a recent gas and electricity bill and choose one of the following options:
+At Exchange Utility, we’re working to combat unnecessarily high energy costs for businesses in every sector, including Restaurants, Bars & Coffee Shops, by providing a business energy comparison service.
+Grab a recent gas and electricity bill and choose one of the following options:

 ✓ Call 0800 9777 000 and speak to one of our friendly energy experts

 ✓ Complete the online enquiry form on this page with a few details from your bill